brianwow/arduino-blink/README.md

 # arduino-morse-code-led

 A beginner _hello world_ project to run Rust on the Arduino Uno.
-This project uses an LED on pin 12.
+This project blinks the on board LED of the Arduino Uno.

 To use your own morse code, change the following line from `src/main.rs`: